kotarac/paip/README.md

 paip --init-config
 ```

-This will create a `config.yaml` file in the appropriate configuration directory for your system (e.g., `~/.config/paip/config.yaml`).
+This will create a `config.toml` file in the appropriate configuration directory for your system (e.g., `~/.config/paip/config.toml`).
 Edit this file to:

 - Specify the `provider` (e.g., `gemini`).